The Carey Federation

 • Maths challenges through DoodleMaths for both year 1 and 2, this will usually be linked to the work we have covered in our maths lessons that week.

 • Learning spellings.
 These will be written into spelling journals each week based on the common exception words and will be specific to your child according to assessment.
 The spelling journals are for practising spelling at home, however it is essential that they are bought back into school every Monday for new spellings.
-Some strategies that the children have been enjoying to help with their spellings are Rainbow Writing and Pyramid Writing which I have posted about previously on Class Dojo.
+Some strategies that the children have been enjoying to help with their spellings are Rainbow Writing and Pyramid Writing.
 Although there will be no formal spelling check each week, we will look for evidence within their writing and during morning activities.
 I will, however, periodically carry out spelling checks to see how the children are progressing.
 We will continue to stick a copy of the assessment in their spelling journals; the highlighted words being the words the children spelled correctly.

 Children receive House points as a reward.
 Rewards may link to our Carey Qualities, it may be for fantastic work, or using super language.
 There are endless possibilities.

-Fraser Bear is ready for another term of exciting adventures with you all.
+Fraser Bear is ready for another year of exciting adventures with you all.
 Show and Tell bags will go home on Thursdays and Fraser will go home on Fridays.

 The children’s well-being is of paramount important to us and as a school we aim to create a happy, healthy environment for all.
 If you have any worries or questions, please do not hesitate in coming to see me.
 Please email the school office if you have any urgent concerns to ensure we receive it straight away.